-College Work-Study (CWS) This program provides jobs for students who are in need of financial assistance which permit them to work up to 20 hours per week.
-A student may apply if enrolled at least half-time as a graduate, undergraduate, or vocational student in an approved postsecondary institution.
+College Work-Study (CWS) This program provides jobs for students who are in need of financial assistance which permits them to work up to 20 hours per week.
+A student may apply if enrolled as a graduate or undergraduate student in an approved postsecondary institution.

-An institution that participates in College Work-Study may arrange jobs on campus or off campus with a public or private nonprofit agency such as a hospital.
+An institution that participates in College Work-Study may arrange jobs on campus or off-campus with a public or private non-profit agency such as a hospital.
 If eligible, students may be employed for as many as 40 hours a week.